danielbentes/uim-protocol/README.md

 ### 5.8 Intent Management APIs

 APIs for web services to manage their intents.
+Used in the centralized architecture.

 #### List All Intents for a Service